jedhavel/SAD_Pay_Calculator/README.md

-# SAD_Pay_Calculator
+# SAD Pay Calculator
-Calculate State Active Duty Pay
+Calculate your Texas State Active Duty Pay for a 30 day month